anirbanmu/substitute-bot-go/README.md

 [![CircleCI](https://circleci.com/gh/anirbanmu/substitute-bot-go.svg?style=shield)](https://circleci.com/gh/anirbanmu/substitute-bot-go)

 A [Reddit](https://www.reddit.com/) bot that provides the ability to search and replace parent comments.
-Supports Ruby regular expression syntax.
+Supports Go regular expression syntax.
+Aim is not to support everything, just very simple replacement.
 This is a port of the original Ruby [substitute-bot](https://github.com/anirbanmu/substitute-bot) into Go.

 ## Compatibility
 This project uses Go modules so please use a version of Go (>= 1.11) that supports them.
 This has been developed and tested with Go 1.13.1.